DenisDiamantis/My_Oven/README.md

 # My_Oven

-Project made for helping older generations set up their oven.
+Project made for helping older generations set up their oven as part of human-machine interaction course.